Pakistani police arrest prominent Imran Khan supporter - ExBulletin

 Pakistani police arrest prominent Imran Khan supporter

-Pakistani police on Monday arrested a retired army general and prominent supporter of former prime minister Imran Khan on charges of inciting the public and government employees against national institutions, officials said.
+ISLAMABAD (AP) Pakistani police on Monday arrested a retired army general and prominent supporter of former Prime Minister Imran Khan on charges of inciting the public and government employees against national institutions, officials said. responsible.

 The indictment against retired General Amjad Shoaib, who faces a seven-year sentence, came after he appeared on Pakistani news channel BOL on Saturday criticizing authorities for jailing Khan supporters , especially in remote parts of the country.